Pictures of Melania Trump Modeling At 16 Will Make You Do A Double-Take

 That’s when the magic happened.

 “On the stairs of the Festival Hall, I saw a girl that immediately caught my eye.
-There stood a tall, slender and attractive long-haired girl with distinct eyes.”
+There stood a tall, slender, and attractive long-haired girl with distinct eyes.”

 Trump, then Melania Knauss, showed signs of independence from the start.
 Melania brought her own change of clothing for each shoot and Sterko said the first round of shots “were promising.”